 Credits to Marion’s Kitchen’s Chicken, Cauliflower & Sweet Corn Soup recipe, I managed to recreate a taste of my childhood with a few tweaks which I’m excited to share.
 Additionally, you can also use this recipe to make the cream corn sauce for my Cantonese Fish Fillets with Cream Style Corn dish!

-- 5 cups Chicken Broth (made from chicken bouillon)
+- Chicken Broth – made from chicken bouillon

-- 1 tsp Cornflour mixed with 1 tsp of Water (to thicken up the soup)
+- Cornflour – mix with 1 tsp of Water to thicken up the soup

 - Chopped Spring Onions for garnish